Good replacements for Flavorful include Dijon Mustard, Yellow Mustard, Honey Mustard, Spicy Brown Mustard, and Stone-Ground Mustard.

 It can also be purchased at most grocery stores.

-When substituting honey mustard for other types of mustard, it is important to keep the sweetness in mind.
+When substituting honey mustard for other types of mustard, it is important to keep the sweetness in mind - or check brown mustard swap suggestions for balance if a less-sweet profile is needed.

-Honey mustard is an excellent replacement for Creole mustard in recipes that call for a sweet and tangy flavor profile.
+Honey mustard is an excellent replacement for Creole mustard in recipes that call for a sweet and tangy flavor.

 4 - Spicy Brown Mustard